 - Secluded areas are also helpful, not just for people with autism or other cognitive conditions, but for private contemplation.

-There’s more on the ASLA website on this topic with some useful case studies.
+There’s more detail on the ASLA website on this topic with some useful case studies.